ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - Allows admins to specify types of storage services offered on their platform
 - **When specifying a StorageClass, a PersistentVolume does not need to be specified, PersistentVolumes are automatically created by the StorageClass**
-  - PersistentVolumeClaims can reference a StorageClass and automatically create a PersistantVolume
+  - PersistentVolumeClaims can reference a StorageClass and dynamically create a PersistantVolume
 - Different `parameters` may be accepted depending on the `provisioner`
     - Example: For provisioner `kubernetes.io/aws-ebs` we can have the following
         - ```yaml